AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Template marketplaces.
 Sites like ThemeForest, Creative Market, and the new generation of Tailwind-template marketplaces (Tailwind UI, Tailblocks, Cruip, Mamba UI) have benefitted from AI-driven web growth in two ways.
 First, the explosion in indie sites has expanded the customer base.
 Second, the rise of AI generators has created a tier of users who use templates as a *cleanup* layer over generator output.
 The market for clean Tailwind templates is healthy and growing.

 Anti-slop premium.
 A new market category.
-Boutique studios — Linear's old design lead's new shop, Vercel ex-designers' studios, type-led agencies in Berlin and Tokyo — charge a meaningful premium over what mid-range agencies charge for "an AI-quality website".
+Boutique studios (Linear's old design lead's new shop, studios run by ex-Vercel designers, type-led agencies in Berlin and Tokyo) charge a meaningful premium over what mid-range agencies charge for "an AI-quality website".
 The premium is for taste, not for code.
-The clients are companies that have been burned by generator-default sites and want something humans built.
+The clients are companies that got burned by generator-default sites and want something humans built.

 Freelance bifurcation.
 The freelance market has split.
-The bottom half — generic full-stack devs charging $30-60/hour to "build a website" — has been hollowed out by generators.
-The top half — specialists with a recognizable portfolio, particularly those who can demonstrate work that does not look generator-built — charges more than they did in 2022.
+The bottom half (generic full-stack devs charging $30-60/hour to "build a website") has been hollowed out by generators.
+The top half (specialists with a recognizable portfolio, especially those who can demonstrate work that does not look generator-built) charges more than they did in 2022.
 The middle is gone.
+The agency-side version of this playbook is in the agency playbook for AI-built client sites that don't look AI.

 Search engines fighting slop.
 Google, Bing, and Perplexity all have internal teams working on de-ranking generator-default content.
 The fight has revenue implications: ad networks suffer when the content is low-quality, search trust erodes when results are slop.
 Whether they fight it well is a separate question (section 10), but the fight itself has a revenue logic.

-Generator vendors themselves. v0, Bolt, Lovable, Replit, Cursor — all are well-capitalized businesses whose revenue grows when more people generate more sites.
+Generator vendors themselves. v0, Bolt, Lovable, Replit, Cursor: all well-capitalized businesses whose revenue grows when more people generate more sites.
 Slop is, in a meaningful sense, their exhaust.
-They are not directly incentivized to reduce it, though several of them now market features ("brand customization", "design tokens") that nominally help users avoid it.
+They are not directly incentivized to reduce it, though several now market features ("brand customization", "design tokens") that nominally help users avoid it.

 Who loses.